 Traditional Institutions

-BNY Mellon ($46 trillion in custody) launched digital asset services in 2022.
+BNY Mellon (~$62.6 trillion in assets under custody and/or administration, as of Q2 2026 per company filings, up 12% year-over-year, a record) launched digital asset services in 2022.
 Strengths: balance sheet strength, regulatory relationships, existing client integration.
 Weakness: limited asset coverage, conservative approach.
-Cost: 8-15 bps for integrated clients.

-State Street ($43 trillion AUM) offers digital custody through its Digital Markets division.
+State Street (~$57.9 trillion AUC, as of Q2 2026 per company filings, a record level, up 18% year-over-year) offers digital custody through its Digital Markets division.
 Similar profile to BNY Mellon with emphasis on ETF servicing.

 Platform Analysis